JerBouma/FinanceToolkit/README.md

     including the expected PE ratio.
 - **financial_statement**
     - `income_statement` - collects a complete income statement over time.
 This can be either quarterly or annually.
-It is limited to 10 years (or 40 quarters).
     - `balance_sheet_statement` - collects a complete balance sheet statement over time.
 This can be either quarterly or annually.
-It is limited to 10 years (or 40 quarters).
     - `cash_flow_statement` - collects a complete cash flow statement over time.
 This can be either quarterly or annually.
-It is limited to 10 years (or 40 quarters).
 - **ratios**
     - `key_metrics` - lists the key metrics (in total 57 metrics) of a company over time (annual and quarterly).
 This includes, among other things, Return on Equity (ROE), Working Capital,